 The City of Oshkosh does not receive or utilize any emergency shelter grants within its jurisdiction.
-However, ADVOCAP, as the lead agency in a consolidated application involving Christine Ann Domestic Abuse Services, the American Red Cross and Legal Action of Wisconsin, will be receiving approximately \$134,000 in state funds for the Oshkosh area through HUD ESG/State Transitional Housing Grants.
+However, ADVOCAP, as the lead agency in a consolidated application involving Christine Ann Domestic Abuse Services, the American Red Cross, Salvation Army and Legal Action of Wisconsin, will be applying for \$166,634 in funding for the Oshkosh area through ESG/THP/HPP grants.